WWE Network: Global phase-out

-On November 22, 2024, an email was sent out to many subscribers confirming that the service will no longer be available in certain areas effective January 1, 2025.
+On November 22, 2024, an email was sent out to many subscribers confirming that the service would no longer be available in certain areas effective January 1, 2025.
 It was first sent out in United Kingdom, with this change also taking effect in other territories outside the United States, though a list of countries was not published in this statement.
-It was subsequently reported that WWE Network would remain active in a small number of international markets where Netflix cannot yet assume rights due to conflicting contracts, and in fact was relaunching as a standalone service in the Philippines following the end of WWE's contract in the region with Disney+.
+It was subsequently reported that WWE Network would remain active in a small number of international markets where Netflix could not yet assume rights due to conflicting contracts, and in fact was relaunching as a standalone service in the Philippines following the end of WWE's contract in the region with Disney+.

-On December 20, 2024, WWE clarified that WWE Network would remain active as a standalone service into 2025 in France, Belgium, Germany, Austria, Switzerland, Italy, the Philippines, and Cambodia, while its content will remain available in a few other countries through local partner services.
+On December 20, 2024, WWE clarified that WWE Network would remain active as a standalone service into 2025 in France, Belgium, Germany, Austria, Switzerland, Italy, the Philippines, and Cambodia, while its content would remain available in a few other countries through local partner services.
 Netflix separately noted the countries where it would begin offering WWE content in January 2025, and said that additional countries would be added to its contract in 2026 and beyond.
+Gradually, the rollout of WWE on Netflix continued, launching in India on April 1, 2025; the Caribbean on August 1, 2025; and France, Belgium, South Korea, Cambodia, and the Philippines on January 1, 2026.

 On August 6, 2025, WWE announced that its live events would move in the United States from Peacock to ESPN's streaming platform in 2026.
 It was not stated whether this agreement would include library content.
-However, on August 20, WWE and ESPN announce that the main roster live events would launch on September 20, beginning with Wrestlepalooza while NXT live events will continue to air on Peacock.
+However, on August 20, WWE and ESPN announced that the main roster live events would launch on September 20, beginning with Wrestlepalooza while NXT live events would continue to air on Peacock.
+Netflix then acquired the rights to the WWE library on January 6, 2026, while Peacock would retain the rights to NXT PLEs until March 15, 2026, and Saturday Night's Main Event and the SmackDown archive until at least 2029.

+On March 4, 2026, emails were sent out to subscribers in Germany, Austria, Switzerland, and Italy—the remaining countries on the standalone WWE Network—notifying them that the service would permanently shut down on April 1, with these countries subsequently transitioning to Netflix.
+A conflicting report came out shortly after that Austria and Germany would not transition to Netflix and would instead be available through their respective partners such as ProSieben Maxx in Germany.
+Netflix clarified that PLEs in Austria and Germany would begin airing on the platform beginning April 1, while regular television programs would be available through local partners.